<< Yesterday

 1990 As Comiskey Park celebrates its 80th birthday, Yankee hurler Andy Hawkins throws a no-hitter against the White Sox but loses the game, 4-0.
 The right-hander is not credited with an official no-hitter because the home team doesn't need to bat in the bottom of the ninth.

 1991 During a 14-7 Orioles rout of the Angels, the teams tie a major league record, slugging 11 home runs during the Memorial Stadium contest.
-O's starter Mike Mussina gives up all Halos' round-trippers, tying Jim Palmer's club record of giving up five gophers in an outing.
+O's starter Mike Mussina gives up all Halos' round-trippers, tying Jim Palmer's club record of giving up five homers in an outing.

 1997 Collecting his 26th save in 27 chances this season, Randy Myers records the 300th save of his career when he strikes out the side in the Orioles' 4-1 win over Philadelphia at Camden Yards.
 The 34-year-old closer, finishing with 347 saves during his 19 years in the major leagues with six different teams, is the ninth reliever and the second southpaw in the game's history to reach the milestone.